jguzdv/NuGet-Packages/libraries/JGUZDV.CQRS/src/README.md

     protected override Task<bool> AuthorizeExecuteAsync(WeatherQuery query, ClaimsPrincipal? principal, CancellationToken ct) {
-        return Task.FromResult(principal != null && principal.Name == "Johannes");
+        // If you choose to not override this, it will automatically return `true` return Task.FromResult(principal != null && principal.Name == "Johannes");
     }

     protected override Task<List<ValidationResult>> ValidateAsync(WeatherQuery query, ClaimsPrincipal? principal, CancellationToken ct)
     {
-        var result = new List<ValidationResult>();
+        // If you choose to not override this, it will automatically be valid. var result = new List<ValidationResult>();
         if(query.Location == string.Empty) {
             result.Add(new ("Location may not be empty"));